JeanNessen/cpp_Raytracer/Google_tests/lib/docs/faq.md

 googletest only prints them when the death test has failed.

-If you really need to see such LOG messages, a workaround is to temporarily break the death test (e.g. by changing the regex pattern it is expected to match).
+If you really need to see such LOG messages, a workaround is to temporarily break the death test (e.g. by changing the regex m_pattern it is expected to match).
 Admittedly, this is a hack.
 We'll consider a more permanent solution after the fork-and-exec-style death tests are implemented.